jeff-eng/Guessing-Game-iOS-App/README.md

 # Guessing-Game-iOS-App
-Simple Guessing Game iOS App built using Xcode 7 and written in Swift 2
+Simple Guessing Game iOS App built using Xcode 7 and written in Swift 2.
+User is asked to guess how many fingers the app is holding up.
+Based on their input, the user receives feedback if the guess was correct or incorrect, and images corresponding to the number of fingers is displayed.

 ##Concepts used:
 * If-else statements